ortisan/RepData_PeerAssessment2/README.md

 # Reproducible Data peer assessment 2 (Coursera)

-Study of climate events and theirs impacts on public health and economics of USA.
+Study of weather events and theirs impacts on public health and economics of USA.